bradbell/xrst/test_rst/purpose.rst

 #.
 The :ref:`config_file@heading` configuration option
    can be used to check that all the pages in a project use the same underline and overline convention.
-#.
-Enable more build options to change without changing the source code.
-   For example, the configure file :ref:`config_file@html_theme_options` enable different :ref:`run_xrst@html_theme` values at the command line.
-   Another example is that the automatic changes to how :ref:`latex macros <config_file@include_all@latex_macro>` are handled depending on if we are generating html or tex.